Let’s acknowledge the elephant in the room—

 - How to Give Your Chatbot a Little Bit More Personality?

-The first chatbot was developed in 1966 by Joseph Weizenbaum, a computer scientist at the Massachusetts Institute of Technology (MIT).
-Weizenbaum’s chatbot, Eliza, was designed to mimic a human therapist and was able to hold simple conversations with people.
+Let’s start by saying that the first chatbot was developed in 1966 by Joseph Weizenbaum, a computer scientist at the Massachusetts Institute of Technology (MIT).

-Today, chatbot interfaces are more user-friendly and widely used on websites and mobile apps.
-While they still are based on messages, there are many graphical components of modern chatbot user interfaces too.
+Nowadays, chatbot interfaces are more user-friendly than ever before.
+While they are still based on messages, there are many graphical components of modern chatbot user interfaces.

 What is chatbot UI?

-A chatbot user interface (UI) is the part of a chatbot that a user sees and interacts with.
+A chatbot user interface (UI) is part of a chatbot that users see and interact with.
 This can include anything from the text on a screen to the buttons and menus that are used to control a chatbot.
 The chatbot UI is what allows users to send messages and tell it what they want it to do.

 Have a look at the following examples of two solutions that offer customer service via online widgets.
 One of them is a traditional knowledge base popup and the other uses a chatbot interface widget.

 Instead of clicking through the menus you can just write a message and everything happens in the chat panel.
 It accomplishes the same goals but in a more user-friendly way.